 The committee meets every other month on the fourth Wednesday at 4:30pm at City Hall, lower level room B-8.
 To be added to the e-mail list to receive agendas, send your request to [email protected].

 Get the latest Southeast Area Committee Meeting Notes by clicking on the dates below:

 Southeast Section of Huntington Beach

 click on map to enlarge

 This information is provided as a public service and every effort is made to keep the information current.
-This information should not be relied upon for the most Knowledgeable persons with updated information are encouraged to contact the webmaster: Webmaster
+This information should not be relied upon for the most updated information.
+Knowledgeable persons with updated information are encouraged to contact the webmaster, at [email protected].

 Wetlands & Wildlife Care Center of Orange County -- The center is located on 2 acres at the corner of Newland and Pacific Coast Highway in Huntington Beach California.
 The facility is now being renovated to include: a state-of-the-art wildlife treatment hospital; a recovery ward; flight cages; an education facility; and exhibits.
 On November 15, 2004, the Redevelopment Agency approved the $270,000 grant to assist the Conservancy with the construction of a block wall along the frontage of the property along Pacific Coast Highway.
 The block wall and associated landscaping was a requirement of the renovation of the facility.

 Bushard Trunk Sewer Replacement Project Phase 2 of this project was started in April, 2006.
 The Bushard sewer replacement project is a project by the Orange County Sanitation District.
 It is a major sewer line that serves several cities including Fountain Valley, Westminster, Garden Grove, Stanton, Fullerton & Buena Park.
 The project extends between the intersections of Ellis/Bushard to Bushard/Banning (approximately 4 miles.
 Interested parties can find out more about the status of this project at the OCSD website at http://www.ocsd.com